Guruvishnukurra/mind-bloom-compass-wellbeing/public/sounds/README.md

 ## Sound Credits

-All sounds are downloaded from SoundJay.com and are free to use as per their [terms of use](https://www.soundjay.com/tos.html).
+All sounds are downloaded from Mixkit.co and are free to use as per their [license](https://mixkit.co/license/).